zeeshanali/Online-Help/docs/Install_Guide/ig_ch_04_pre_install.md

     installed.
 All servers should be running the same OS and version.

     -   Do **not** install CMAN (Cluster Manager) or other packages that use the Red Hat fence agents.
-Manager for Lustre\* software will have package conflicts.
+Intel® Manager for Lustre* software will have package conflicts.
 Remove all such packages from all systems.

 1. For servers running Red Hat Linux, each server must be registered